scikit-hep/boost-histogram/README.md

 #### Conda-Forge

 The boost-histogram package is available on Conda-Forge, as well.
-All supported versions are available with the exception of Python 2.7, which is no longer supported by conda-forge directly.
+All supported variants are available.

 ```bash
 conda install -c conda-forge boost-histogram